michalc/lowhaio/README.md

 ## Exceptions

-Exceptions raised are subclasses of `HttpError`.
-If a lower-level exception caused this, it is set in the `__cause__` attribute of the `HttpError`
+Exceptions are usually subclasses of `HttpError`.
+If a lower-level exception caused this, it is set in the `__cause__` attribute of the `HttpError`.
+Specifically, before any data is sent `HttpConnectionError` is raised, and after data is sent, `HttpDataError` is raised.
+This difference is to make it possible to know if non-idempotent requests can be retried.

-Exceptions before any data is sent are instances of `HttpConnectionError`, and after data is sent, `HttpDataError`.
-This is to make it possible to know if non-idempotent requests can be retried.
+However, `asyncio.CancelledError` and exceptions that do not directive from `Exception`, such as `SystemExit`, are allowed to bubble up.

 ## Custom SSL context